Hugo (game show): Story, gameplay, and rules

 The show's first season, which ran on Danish television for a year, featured only the titular cartoonish character placed in a computer-animated world.
 The protagonist, Hugo, was a friendly and small, yet brave and resourceful, cheerful Scandinavian troll of 220 years (still a young age for a troll), who would navigate a maze in a dangerous old goldmine in a quest for hidden treasure, his movements controlled by the player through a press-button telephone.
-The first season introduced how the in-game Hugo would often communicate with the player to comment on the game's progress (in addition to the commentary by the show's live hosts observing in the studio), as well as to feature a variety of other animated and also voiced cutscenes, including humorous death animations.
+The first season introduced how the in-game Hugo would often communicate with the player to comment on the game's progress (in addition to the commentary by the show's live hosts observing in the studio), as well as to feature a variety of other animated and also voiced cutscenes, including humorous Hugo's death animations.

 For the next season, the show was vastly expanded for new adventures at the request from Nordisk Film asking for more characters, adding Hugo's 215-year-old beloved wife Hugolina (Hugoline) and their three kids: Rit (TrolleRit), Rat (TrolleRat), and Rut (TrolleRut, Ruth in some countries), who were aged between 20 (toddler) and 50 (little child).
 Also added was Hugo's archenemy, the beautiful but hateful and cruel witch that would become internationally best known as Scylla (or alternatively Sculla) but originally was named Afskylia in Denmark (with several alternative names in foreign-language editions, such as Hexana in German, Maldicia in Spanish, Maldiva in Portuguese, Maldícia in Brazilian, Mordana in Croatian, Bosnian and Slovenian, Skylla in Swedish, Tarastella in Finnish, Cadı Sila in Turkish, and Simla in Vietnamese).
 In the story, Scylla the witch, a terrible menace of the realm of Trollwood (in which she had been trapped by a wizard long ago) and later also beyond, constantly keeps kidnapping the family of Hugo, who thus has to again and again try to rescue them and defeat her.
 The subsequent editions gradually expanded on this concept to involve more characters of good (Hugo's friends) and evil (Scylla's minions) talking and humanoid or regular animals.
 Scylla remained the only (not counting the original scenario's old miner) in-game human character to be met within the game's fantastic take on modern Denmark, but many human characters were later featured in the 2000s Agent Hugo reboot game series set in an alternative hi-tech world.